 About the chair

-The chair is part of the Faculty of Medicine and Pharmacy.
+The chair is part of the Faculty of Psychology and Educational Sciences and belongs to the Department of Educational Sciences.